Book a call with admissions

 Transcranial Magnetic Stimulation (TMS)

 Transcranial magnetic stimulation therapy, or TMS therapy for short, is a non-invasive, non-medication, FDA-approved medical procedure used to treat depression and other psychiatric conditions.
-The procedure involves using a magnetic coil, placed on the scalp, to deliver targeted electro-magnetic pulses to specific areas of the brain that are associated with mood regulation.
+The procedure involves using a magnetic coil, placed on the head, to deliver targeted pulses to specific areas of the brain that are associated with mood regulation.
 It has far fewer side effects compared to some other treatments for depression, like SSRI medications, and can be just as, if not, more effective than medications.

 Talk Therapy